Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO
-* Fix dual wield weapon wall buys from fully filling stock ammo if clip ammo is not full
-* Fix Monkey Bombs still exploding after being deleted from being out of the map
-* Make dual wield weapons reload at the same time
 * Five: fix zombies getting stuck after teleporting
 * Add collision boxes near invincibilty spots on maps
 * Fix zombies sounds on classic maps to sound like they are coming from the correct direction